 The infiltration of protest groups and social movements has been a police tactic since at least 1968 – although its existence was only publicly revealed in 2010.
 Police officers often spent five years undercover in over 100 social movements, Black justice campaigns and political organisations.

-Undercover policing has become a matter considerable public interest, reflected not least of all, by the establishment of the current public inquiry.
+Undercover policing has become a matter considerable public interest, reflected for instance by the establishment of the current public inquiry.

-We intend to help build a broad public audience for informed thinking about undercover policing as the public inquiry into these practices takes evidence.
+We intend to help build a broad public audience for informed thinking about undercover policing as the public inquiry into these practices continues.

 Supported by Barry Amiel & Norman Melburn Trust.